 Here at Rosemont, we believe eating seasonally is one of the best things we can do for both our own health as well as the health of our local food system.
-That said, February in Maine does not exactly overwhelm us with an abundance of fresh, local veggies.
-Alas, ’tis the season for warm root vegetable soups and garlicky local pasta dishes with Rosemont-made pasta sauce from last summers bountiful tomato harvest.
+That said, our produce buyer calls this time of year “Hungry Season” in Maine, when the supplies in our root cellars have waned and we are not yet seeing the bounty of late spring produce just yet.

 In Our Markets

-Many of our products are made and sourced in small batches with seasonal ingredients.
+At Rosemont, we believe people should eat and celebrate good food, in season, from where they live.
+Many of our products are made and sourced in small batches and with seasonal ingredients.
 Therefore, some of these items may come and go from inventory over the coming days and weeks.
-Please try again on your next order if an item you have requested is not available at the time your order is packed.
 Check back often for updates on the fresh picks we are most excited to share with you.